-Horner syndrome is a combination of signs and symptoms caused by the disruption of a nerve pathway from the brain to the face and eye on one side of the body.
+Horner syndrome is a condition that affects the face and eye on one side of the body.
+It is caused by the disruption of a nerve pathway from the brain to the head and neck.

-Typically, Horner syndrome results in a decreased pupil size, a drooping eyelid and decreased sweating on the affected side of your face.
+Typically, signs and symptoms of Horner syndrome include decreased pupil size, a drooping eyelid and decreased sweating on the affected side of the face.

-Horner syndrome is the result of another medical problem, such as a stroke, tumor or spinal cord injury.
+Horner syndrome may be the result of another medical problem, such as a stroke, tumor or spinal cord injury.
 In some cases, no underlying cause can be found.
-There's no specific treatment for Horner syndrome, but treatment for the underlying cause may restore normal nerve function.
+There's no specific treatment for Horner syndrome, but treatment for the underlying cause may restore nerve function.

-Horner syndrome is also known as Horner-Bernard syndrome or oculosympathetic palsy.
+Horner syndrome is also known as Bernard-Horner syndrome or oculosympathetic palsy.